 Why?
-Because what the search engines want is for people to provide genuinely useful and relevant information on their websites, so that they can provide excellent and relevant results to their users.
-An important reason why they have all these constant algorithm changes is to do that better, and to drop like a stone any sites that try to cheat their way to a good ranking.
+Because what the search engines want is for people to provide genuinely useful and relevant information on their websites.
+This means that they can provide excellent and relevant results to their users.
+An important reason why they have all these constant algorithm changes is to do that better.
+It also allows them to drop like a stone any sites that try to cheat their way to a good ranking.

 So how do you get people to link to you without paying out a fortune?
 Read on for free things you can do to build your backlinks:

 While this isn’t a proactive step you can take to get backlinks, the kind of websites you want linking back to you won’t do that unless there’s something on your site worth linking to.

 You don’t want just any old backlinks, you need them from high authority, high-quality websites, with a good Page Rank.